baicheto/Extractive-Summarization-LLMs/README.md

 #### Models
-To carry out our experiments, we will employ modern open-weight LLMs with strong capabilities in reasoning and instruction following, easy to run in Colab.
+To carry out the experiments, modern open-weight LLMs will be employed with strong capabilities in reasoning and instruction following, easy to run in Colab.
 Specifically:
 **LLaMA 3.2 (3B)**: A balanced and widely adopted open model, suitable for general-purpose prompting.
 **Qwen 3 (4B)**: A reasoning-oriented model, particularly effective for multi-step and structured prompting strategies.
 **Qwen 2.5 (3B)**: A reasoning-oriented model.